-The review of the Company's operations during the year, with comments on financial results is stated in the Chairman's Statement on page 1, and the Management Discussion and Analysis on page 3.
+The review of the Company's operations during the year, with comments on financial results is stated in the Chairman's Statement on pages 1 and Management Discussion and Analysis on page 3.
 These reports form an integral part of the Annual Report of the Board of Directors on the Affairs of the Company.